+Where federal and provincial highway standards take precedence, the minimumallowable illumination in the standard should be used.
 Where federal or provincial roadways run through Preserves, lighting of these roadways should be evaluated.
 If lighting will affect the quality of the Preserve, then the Manager should request the government to use light fixtures that will most closely comply with the these guidelines.

 Federal and provincial standards for roadway lighting refer to illumination levels, so FCO and ShCO shielding can and should be used.
+Similarly, roadway requirements permit amber-coloured light, so white light should not be used.
 As a minimum, the Manager should form an agreement with the government so that they are asked to advise on the type of luminaires that are selected.